Ridge Racer 3D

+is a 2011 racing video game developed and published by Namco Bandai Games for the Nintendo 3DS.
+It is the first Ridge Racer series title on a Nintendo platform since Ridge Racer DS (2004) and as usual for the series revolves around cars racing around high speed tracks while drifting.
+The game received positive reviews and was a commercial success.

 Gameplay

-Ridge Racer 3D is an arcade racing game revolving around cars racing around high speed tracks while drifting.
+The game introduces a Drift button, specially designed for beginners to the Ridge Racer series and allows them to drift easily using one button press.

 There are two main gameplay types: Single Player and Versus.
 Versus is a multi-player mode which allows the ability to play against other players via a wireless connection in Standard Race, One-Make Race and Team Battle by either hosting or joining a race using Nintendo 3DS local play.

 Other minor gameplay types include: Records (allowing the player to view their records achieved in Single Player and check local rankings based on records acquired from friends or via StreetPass), AV player (allowing to watch replays of past races while listening to music of choice), Options, and Garage (allowing to view and modify cars the player has acquired).

 There are several single player game modes: